top of page

 Pomegranates in Galilee, 2023

 In the days that followed, every time I saw a fruit tree, I would nudge my mother as if she’d never seen one before.
 It was as if we were in the middle of an orchard.
 Each tree was picture-perfect and full of brightly colored fruit.
 Lemons, oranges, pomegranates, dates, bananas.
-The fact that there would even be banana trees in Israel was astonishing to me.
-But there they were in abundance.
+The fact that there would even be banana trees in Israel was astonishing to me!
+But there they were…and in abundance.

 I don't know what I expected the day we visited the Garden of Gethsemane, but I didn’t expect the olive trees to be as they were.
 They were wide with gnarly knots and twists in their trunks.
 They look dried out and not so alive, but if you looked closely, you’d see them.
 It looked like someone just tossed a bunch of black olives into the branches, like so much confetti, and they just stuck there among the little grayish-green leaves.